-Caesar’s adopted son, Octavian (soon to be known as Augustus), soon built a splendid Forum embellished with a temple dedicated to Mars, the god of war.
+Caesar’s adopted son, Octavian (later known as Augustus), built a splendid Forum embellished with a temple dedicated to Mars, the god of war.
 Why Mars?
 What was the message?
 Wasn’t Augustus the harbinger of a Golden Age?
-We’ll discuss how Octavian’s politics reflect in his commission.
+We’ll discuss how Octavian’s Forum reflects his early politics, and how those politics changed.
 After that, we’ll tackle Vespasian’s Forum, more properly known as the Templum Pacis (the Temple of Peace).
-It served principally as a museum, where the Emperor displayed the trophies of his war in Judaea.
-We wave to the elderly Emperor Nerva, who succeeded in immortalizing himself (although he reigned for less than two years) by inaugurating the Forum Transitorium (which had been started and perhaps nearly completed by the Emperor Domitian) in the space remaining between his predecessors’ fora.
+It served principally as a museum, where Emperor Vespasian displayed the trophies of his war in Judea.

 Expenses: at the moment, the only Forum accessible to the general public is Trajan’s Complex (the Basilica and so-called Markets).
 When the archeological area hosts exhibits, the entrance fee is euro 14; under normal circumstances, it is euro 12.
 Children are eligible for discounts.